thisanimus/baselayer.css/README.md

 ## CSS Custom Props

-Colors and sizing are done via CSS custom props so you can make whatever adjuestments you need.
+Colors and sizing are done via CSS custom props so you can make whatever adjustments you need.

 ### UI Colors
 ```